rpmfusion-infra/mock-rpmfusion/README.txt

 Edit round.sh with BRANCHED="F38" and or edit el-round.sh ( for epel8 )

-To have changelog , you may need run make to have mock-rpmfusion-free.spec rpmdev-bumpspec -c "$MSG" mock-rpmfusion-free.spec Edit CHANGELOG with result of rpmdev-bumpspec

 To check if all good:
   make
   git status

+rpmdev-bumpspec -c "$MSG" mock-rpmfusion-free.spec Edit CHANGELOG with result of rpmdev-bumpspec

 To commit just code changes:
   git checkout etc/mock/